J. D. Salinger: Second marriage, family, and spiritual beliefs

 After abandoning Kriya yoga, Salinger tried Dianetics (the forerunner of Scientology), even meeting its founder L. Ron Hubbard, but according to Claire was quickly disenchanted with it.
 This was followed by an adherence to a number of spiritual, medical, and nutritional belief systems, including Christian Science, Edgar Cayce, homeopathy, acupuncture, macrobiotics, and, like a number of other writers in the 1960s, Sufism.

 Salinger's family life was further marked by discord after his first child was born; according to Margaret's book, Claire felt that her daughter had replaced her in Salinger's affections.
 The infant Margaret was sick much of the time, but Salinger, having embraced Christian Science, refused to take her to a doctor.
 According to Margaret, her mother admitted to her years later that she went "over the edge" in the winter of 1957 and had made plans to murder her and then commit suicide.
 Claire had supposedly intended to do it during a trip to New York City with Salinger, but she instead acted on a sudden impulse to take Margaret from the hotel and run away.
 After a few months, Salinger persuaded her to return to Cornish.

 The Salingers divorced in 1967, with Claire getting custody of the children.
 Salinger remained close to his family.
-He built a new house for himself across the road and visited frequently; he continued to live there until his death in 2010.
+He built a new house for himself across the road and visited frequently; Salinger continued to live there until his death in 2010.